STREET OPERATIONS PROGRAMS

 Can I get a Neighborhood Speed Radar sign?

-Contact your Neighborhood Association to be placed on the list for a temporary speed radar sign By requesting a sign through your Neighborhood Association, this assist in prioritizing locations in your area.
+Contact your Neighborhood Association to be placed on the list for a temporary speed radar sign By requesting a sign through your Neighborhood Association, this will assist in prioritizing locations in your area.

-Starting in 2019, a speed and volume summary from the radar sign data will be available on-line after the signs are removed.
+Starting in 2019, a speed and volume summary from the radar sign data will be available online after the signs are removed.

 Parked cars are blocking my driveway, mailbox, or intersection.
 Can I get a "No Parking" sign or yellow curb paint?

-Driveway or Mailbox- There is no Sate Statue or City of Bend Code that prevents parking in front of a mailbox or up to a driveway, so the City does not install No Parking signs in these locations.
+Driveway or Mailbox- There is no State Statue or City of Bend Code that prevents parking in front of a mailbox or up to a driveway, so the City does not install No Parking signs in these locations.